Goepam/training/README.md

 # training
-This is a repository for &lt;EPAM> training team members from Goris
+This is a repository for <EPAM> training team members from Goris